Column: Nassib’s video shatters decades-old sports barrier - News Break

 All it took was an Instagram post.

-In a 59-second video Monday, Raiders defensive lineman Carl Nassib became the first active player in the NFL’s 101-year history to publicly declare he is gay and in the bargain, burst through a barrier that went unchallenged for decades.
+In a 59-second video Monday, Raiders defensive lineman Carl Nassib became the first active player in the NFL’s 101-year history to publicly declare he is gay.
 The end wasn’t accompanied by a bang or a whimper, but rather a cheerful, matter-of-fact announcement that he hoped would make life easier for other players, but especially kids, wrestling with the same decision.

 “I just want to take a quick moment to say that I’m gay,” he began.
 “I just think that representation and visibility are so important.
 I actually hope that like one day videos like this and the whole coming-out process are just not necessary ... ”